UCSOAR/SoarFileSystem/README.md

 # PeripheralDriversSubmodule
-The repository will house all embedded drivers and interface for ICs and other peripherals
+This repository will contain the code responsible for managing file system control and integration with the flash memory chips, as well as the drivers required for interfacing with the computer system.